Effective pathogen elimination

 The fight against HAIs

-Air Disinfection Biosecurity technology could be utilized in healthcare environments to aid in the fight against healthcare-associated infections.
+Air Disinfection Biosecurity technology could be utilized in healthcare environments to aid in the fight against hospital acquired infections (also called "healthcare-associated infections," or "HAIs").
 HAIs occur when patients enter a healthcare facility and become infected while there.
 This can happen in many different ways - contaminated equipment, surface microorganisms, or air droplets.
 According to the Centers for Disease Control and Prevention, there are roughly 1.7 million HAIs per year in the US.
 These infections contribute to 99,000 deaths each year.

 HAIs are also commonly caused by missed spots when cleaning or improper disinfection practices.